 Graduate school in the north-west of France, which specialises in chemistry.
-Does not offer any courses in English, but it is possible to do laboratory projects within the fields of medical chemistry, environmental chemistry, materials chemistry, and catalysis.
+Does not offer any courses in English, but it is possible to do laboratory projects within the fields of medicinal chemistry, environmental chemistry, materials chemistry, and catalysis.

 Frequently asked questions on going abroad

 A study abroad experience must be integrated into your study programme.

 Going abroad on the 2nd semester of the Master's degree programme, when you have 30 elective ECTS at your disposal, grants you the greatest flexibility.